hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### These representations are not exhaustive

 We presented some common choices for representing 3D data and there are current efforts and advances being made in each of these directions.
-Some representations are mode related to ours sensors (camera, LiDAr
+Some representations are mode related to ours sensors, so they are easier to capture, but on the other hand other representations are more

+(camera, LiDAr

 By sampling points over surfaces